Standalone

 Running Chasm scripts without a game engine, command-line tools, utilities, and the WASM target.

 Chasm scripts don't need a game engine.
-Any script with a def main() function runs as a standalone program, useful for tools, data processing, build scripts, or learning the language.
+Top-level statements run directly — no def main() required.
+Useful for tools, data processing, build scripts, or learning the language.

 Running a Script